Ways You Can Become an Eco-Friendly Wine Lover

 By thoughtfully selecting your choices in wine, you can go a long way in reducing your “wine footprint” and by becoming a conscious world citizen, you can affect change and the health of our planet.
 In other words, you can help save the planet with the wines you choose to sip.
-I am not suggesting you forego your favorite bottles entirely.
+I am not suggesting you forego your favorite bottles.
 Exquisite vintage champagnes and luscious Bordeaux are special and should be treated as such.
 Collect them, worship them, and savor them when you sip.
 But, it’s easy to do your part in helping the planet one wine at time.
-With April being Earth Month I’ve pulled together some easy ways you can become more of an Eco-friendly wine lover.
-Cheers and happy sipping!
+With April being Earth Month I’ve pulled together some easy ways you can become more of an eco-friendly wine lover.

 By now we all know that recycling glass bottles helps the environment.
 So it goes without saying that recycling your wine bottles is an easy way to be a sustainable wine drinker.
 But, did you know you can also recycle your corks and screw caps?

 Your screw caps and synthetic corks can go in your recycling bins at home.
 But the natural corks can be recycled in your compost bins – if you have one – or through a company that recycles the cork into another product, such as, ReCork, Cork Forest Conservation Alliance or CorkClub.
 Both ReCork and CorkClub allow you to mail in your corks for recycling.
 (Check on this as there may be restrictions per new safety concerns.)

 If you’d rather get a little crafty, with your corks, try making a wreath, bird house trivet or corkboard.
 There a ton of wine cork crafts out there!